-• Let the nosewheel touch down at 40kts.
+- Touch down on the two main wheels at 55kts. - Let the nosewheel touch down at 40kts.

 Landings are much easier if you have an aiming point picked out on the runway.
 By observing the aiming point, you can easily tell if you are descending too fast or too slowly.
 If the aiming point appears to move upwards, you are descending too fast,